 Educate your workforce on the importance of cybersecurity

-Naturally, the responsibility of teaching employees in the ways of acknowledging and facing cybersecurity work from home challenges lies in the hands of the employer.
+Naturally, the responsibility of teaching employees the ways of acknowledging and facing cybersecurity work-from-home challenges lies in the hands of the employer.
 Of course, the ideal scenario would be for everyone to avoid cybersecurity risks by following the best data security practices.
 Especially during this remote working period, security measures should be even stricter since all of the more people are operating from their home offices.

 The emergence of the home office brings new matters to the front in terms of security.
 Therefore, employers and managers should make sure that the following best data security practices are implemented by their teams to a tee.

 Shield your internet connection

 An easy way to protect your professional operations is to separate your home network.
 By having a guest network, you can have an internet connection only for your laptop or desktop during working hours.
 You should also change your router password.
 So, do not keep using the one written on the back of the device.
 Instead, opt for password complexity and make it harder for others to find it.
 Not to forget that you should also encrypt your router by activating WPA2 or WPA3 security methods.

 This is a security policy that many companies follow.
 However, in the wake of COVID-19, the need for device encryption has become essential.
 Thus, companies that encode their data make it difficult for hackers to possess valuable or sensitive information.
 Unauthorized eyes will not be able to view any information in its normal form since the encryption turns it into incomprehensible lines of symbols.
 Some usual solutions are BitLocker for Windows and FileVault for Mac.